pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$v_{sg}$$ = superficial gas velocity

 The superficial gas velocity is defined as the velocity that would result if the same volume flux of gas were to pass across the entire pipe area.
-It is not the actual in-situ gas velocity, which is higher.
+It is not the same as the actual in-situ gas velocity, which is higher (unless there is only a single gas phase present).

 $$v_{sg} = \frac{q_{g}}{A}$$